chsxf/pdo-database-manager/example/README.md

 * Update to selected parts of the inserted data
 * Retrieval of a specific single value
 * Retrieval of a specific column
-* Retrieval of a sepcific row
+* Retrieval of a specific row
 * Retrieval of several rows
 * Retrieval of rows indexed by an _id_ field
+* Retrieval of pairs of values

 ## How to run this example